ericyoc/gencyber_10_sec_principles_poc/README.md

 The script also includes a `main` function that demonstrates the usage of each principle by calling the corresponding functions.

-## Security First Principles Table
+## GenCyber 10 Security First Principles Table

 | Security First Principle | Description | Before | After |
 |--------------------------|-------------|--------|-------|